Tidal disruption events in active galactic nuclei: on orbital inclination and Schwarzschild apsidal precession: Synthetic Multi-band Variability

 In the inner disk depletion scenario (the projected prograde cases, models R22.5 and R45), UV and soft X-ray emission from the innermost region within $\sim R_p$ is temporarily suppressed at all viewing angles due to physical emptying of the disk.
 This together with the subsequent refilling process may observationally appear as an asymmetric U-shaped dip in the soft X-ray blackbody component, accompanied by transient quasi-periodic oscillatory (QPO) signals predominantly in the EUV and Soft X-ray bands, as presented in our synthetic light curves in Figure \ref{inner}(a) and (b).
 Specifically, the duration of suppression in the $22.5^\circ$ case ($\sim80$ days) is significantly longer than that in the $45^\circ$ case ($\sim$ 20 days).
 Due to the enhanced density of the inner disk refilled by stellar debris and the long-lived persistent spiral arms, the emission from the inner disk is expected to increase and eventually exceed its initial value after the dip, as shown in Figure \ref{inner} (b).
 This behavior is similar to the prediction for an AGN undergoing a prograde TDE, as proposed by \cite{McKernan_2022}.

-In addition, oscillation signals with a progressively shortening period following the opening of the cavity are clearly identified in both model R22.5 and model R45, as shown in Figure \ref{QPO}.
+In addition, oscillatory behavior of the accretion flow with a progressively shortening period following the opening of the cavity is clearly identified in both model R22.5 and model R45, as shown in Figures \ref{QPO_snapshot} and \ref{QPO}.
 These oscillations, absent in the Newtonian model N45, are driven by GR apsidal precession of the fluid near the cavity edge.
 This process quasi-periodically enhances the dissipation of orbital energy, facilitates faster infall of debris accumulated just outside the cavity, and thereby accelerates its refilling on a timescale shorter than that of viscous evolution.

 In contrast, for the tilted disk scenario (the perpendicular and projected retrograde cases, models R90 and R135), as fallback material settles, the newly formed inner disk behaves like a circularized TDE disk with faster inflow and higher density compared to the previous AGN disk.
 As a result, an enhanced blackbody component is expected to appear from the extreme ultraviolet (EUV) to the soft X-ray band.
 Notably, during the fallback process, the inclination of the inner disk continuously evolves.
 If the inner disk's equatorial plane happens to sweep across the observer's line of sight, a temporary edge-on phase will occur.
 This will also lead to a dip, but with a symmetric V-shaped pattern in the UV/soft X-ray light curves, visible only from specific viewing angles (see Figure \ref{inner} (c) and (d)).
 However, if the inner disk does not sweep across the observer's line of sight at any time during its evolution, the observer will instead detect a gradually enhanced UV/soft X-ray emission.